Yuliy97/MissionSupport/README.md

 Mission Support is successful solution would include a website and mobile (iOS/Android) implementation that would allow for this exchange of information and provide a hub for communication.

 # Setup
-Install NodeJS with steps at https://nodejs.org/en/download/
+Install NodeJS with steps at https://docs.npmjs.com/getting-started/installing-node

 Install MongoDB with steps at https://treehouse.github.io/installation-guides/mac/mongo-mac.html

+Clone Repository to local machine

 npm install -g nodemon

 npm install -g angular-cli

-first terminal window: cd into MissionSupport/mission_support and enter nodemon
+first terminal window: cd into MissionSupport/mission_support and type 'nodemon'

-second terminal window: cd into MissionSupport/mission_support/ms-src and enter ng serve
+second terminal window: cd into MissionSupport/mission_support/ms-src and type 'ng serve'

 go into browser window and http://localhost:4200